bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 across natural systems.
-It is this greater clarity of thought that is most relevant for developing empirical hypotheses, not the specific numerical predictions of inbreeding depression thresholds derived from the above inequalities (as see in the figure above).
+It is this greater clarity of thought that is most relevant for developing empirical hypotheses, not the specific numerical predictions of inbreeding depression thresholds derived from the above inequalities (as see in the Figure 1 [above](#fig1)).
 Subsequent theory papers by, e.g., Waser, Austad, and Keane (1986), Kokko and Ots (2006), and Duthie and Reid (2015) build off of Parker (1979) to show that the numerical values of these thresholds will change depending on additional assumptions about interacting females and males (in addition to providing other insights).

 Some biological assumptions are expected to apply to all, or nearly all, biological systems.
 As a theoretician, it is perhaps most exciting to